 The possible causes of a compromise with the steering may include the following;

 A steering wheel may be having a problem if you notice that the vehicle is slowing down.
 This is often experienced as you turn especially in a blind curve.
 Please note this as a problem the moment you encounter it and pay immediate attention.
 The car may fail to turn even after you vigorously turn it for some good minutes.

 How do deal with a damaged or loose steering belt?

 You could possibly repair or completely replace the steering belt.
 Chances are that you may want to consider replacing it as the repair does not necessarily stop it from getting back into bad shape.
 You wouldn’t want to frequent the garage for a steering belt, why not replace it therefore.

 Low power steering fluid.

 While turning the steering, a fluid is required to lubricate the process.
 Due to the pressure caused during the process of turning the steering wheel, the power steering fluid level may run too low hence causing the steering to become hard to turn.

-Solve this by regularly checking on your power steering fluid just like any other of the vehicle’s fluid levels such as coolant, fuel, engine oil and others.
+by regularly checking on your power steering fluid just like any other of the vehicle’s fluid levels such as coolant, fuel, engine oil and others.
 Checking the color of the fluid also helps a lot.
 It should be a dark reddish fluid.
 The color change may be as a result of the oil being too old.
 Changing it will solve the problem.